 IF YOU’RE INTO FIGURING OUT THE SNACK SCENE

-- YA KUN KAYA TOAST (Fast-food chain with multiple locations around the city) Coconut jam is my jam—seriously, the Filipinos also do coconut jam, but Singaporeans put this snack food on the map with kaya toast, toasted slices of white bread smeared with kaya spread (aka coconut jam) and then paired with either butter, cheese, and even peanut butter.
+- YA KUN KAYA TOAST – With locations all around the city, this fast food chain excels in the art of kaya toast: toasted slices of white bread smeared with kaya spread (aka coconut jam) and then paired with either butter, cheese, and even peanut butter.
 From my Singaporean friend Becca, she advised me to order the Cheese Toast set, which comes with a soft boiled egg.
 You sprinkle pepper and soy sauce into the eggs and the proceed to dip the kaya toast in the mix.
 Sounds offbeat but when in Singapore, do as the Singaporeans do.

 IF YOU WANT TO KNOW WHAT’S THE BIG DEAL WITH CHILI CRAB

 - DRAGON PHOENIX RESTAURANT – When it comes to true blue Singaporean Chili Crab, Dragon Phoenix Restaurant takes home the prize.
 The original Chili Crab recipe is attributed to a pushcart madam, but what Singaporeans know of the recipe today can be credited to the owner of the Dragon Phoenix, who added sambal (chili paste), eggs, and tomato paste to the dish, creating that rich and robust flavor.
 Service is sub par, but remember what you came for.
 (177A River Valley Rd, #06-00 Novotel Clarke Quay, Singapore 179031)

 PRICE: $$ ($80 SGD for Chili Crab, one side dish, drinks, and service)

 IF YOU HAVE A HARD TIME DECIDING ONE PLACE